dChiamp/haus-components/README.md

 TODO improvements:

+1. Improve documentation
+1. Add Storybook UI to this
+1. Make this an NPM module?
 1. The slideshow-list component on MPC is the base of a really good background slideshow.
-Adapt that into haus-components.
+Add that to this.
 Need to make it more generic, with slots probably.